wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 * `/api/articles/author/author-a-1401`
 * `/api/articles/author/author-b-1401`

-Basing on the statistics, the **API Discovery** module unifies such addresses into the `{parameter_X}` format in the endpoint paths, so for the example above you will not have 3 endpoints, but instead there will be one:
+Based on the statistics, the **API Discovery** module unifies such addresses into the `{parameter_X}` format in the endpoint paths, so for the example above you will not have 3 endpoints, but instead there will be one:

 * `/api/articles/author/{parameter_X}`

-Click the endpoint to expand its parameters and view which type of pattern was found fot this part of the address.
+Click the endpoint to expand its parameters and view which type of pattern was found for this part of the address.

 ![!API Discovery - Variability in path](../images/about-wallarm-waf/api-discovery/api-discovery-variability-in-path.png)

-Note that the algorithm analyzes the statistics continuously, so if at some moment you see addresses, that contain the pattern but they are not unified yet, give it a time - as soon as more data arrives, the system will unify endpoints matching the newly found pattern with the appropriate amount on matching addresses.
+Note that the algorithm analyzes the statistics continuously.
+If at some moment you see addresses, that contain the pattern but they are not unified yet, give it a time.
+As soon as more data arrives, the system will unify endpoints matching the newly found pattern with the appropriate amount on matching addresses.

 ## Security of data uploaded to the Wallarm Cloud